I crashed a party on November 6th and it's one of the best things I've done in a while.

 settling in Nyack."
 She made "a lot of different places" sound like "a lot of tough times."

-Born in the Great Depression era, I couldn't imagine the things Henrietta and her family
+Born during the Great Depression era, I couldn't imagine the things Henrietta and her family

 may have gone through.
 As a teen, she lived through a brutal period where blacks in